cognisant/Docs.DevelopmentProcess/README.md

 During this meeting the team engages in the following activities to prepare for the sprint:

 - For any stories partially complete at the end of the previous sprint, the remaining work should be discussed and [estimated](#estimating-effort).
-- A number of additional stories should be selected, which the team will aim to complete during the new sprint.
+- Some additional stories should be selected, which the team will aim to complete during the new sprint.
   - The number of story points chosen is slightly higher (+3) than the number achieved in the previous sprint.
 If necessary, this number can be scaled to account for planned absences or special business circumstances.
 - Each new story is discussed and broken down into a set of fine-grained technical tasks.
 These tasks are transcribed onto Post-it notes and attached to the sprint board to allow us to track work during the sprint.
   - Occasionally during this breakdown, we will discover some complexity in implementing the feature which had not previously been considered.
 If this happens, we may choose to re-estimate the story and, if necessary, change the set of stories selected for the sprint.